Stronger (Kelly Clarkson album): Release and promotion

 In October 2009, Clarkson announced that the album would be released in Fall 2010.
 In January 2011, Clarkson stated that the album would be released in March 2011.
 In March 2011, Clarkson announced that the album had been pushed back to September 2011, explaining "I realize that is a long time, but that’s the best time to release it apparently so I’m sorry for the wait, but I promise you it sounds great!"
 Producer Darkchild told The Hollywood Reporter that it was a "smart decision", while Claude Kelly remarked that the move could work in her favor, citing "I will say that I'd be willing to bet that the reason it was pushed back was not for anything as horrible or earth-shattering as people think — it's probably (sic) a better setup".
 It was also reported that the delay was caused by the internal restructuring at Sony Music with the former Universal Music Group chairman Doug Morris entering as its new CEO.
-On July 11, 2011, several demo songs that Clarkson recorded, ranging from 50 to 70, were leaked into the internet, some of which were recorded in 2002 while Clarkson was still recording Thankful, and for Stronger.
+On July 11, 2011, several demo songs that Clarkson recorded, ranging from 50 to 70, were leaked onto the internet, some of which were recorded in 2002 while Clarkson was recording Thankful, and others were recorded for Stronger.
 RCA immediately issued warnings to infringing websites, and leaked tracks were soon removed from such sites.
 Clarkson, who came home after spending a vacation in Tahiti, released a statement, saying "I get back in the States from a vacation and somehow 50 of my songs are leaked on the Internet?!
 There's no point in getting angry because there's nothing I can do.
 I can't wait for everybody to hear my actual finished fifth album."
 In an exclusive interview with Entertainment Weekly, Clarkson responded to the situation: